Anne Scargill: Political, community organisation and activism activities

-Women against pit closures
+Women Against Pit Closures

 Harper founded the Barnsley Women Against Pit Closures group along with other local women, which was the first such group in what became a national movement.
 These groups brought together women from the coalfields to fund-raise for striking miners and their families, organise rallies and picketing activities to draw national and international attention, and eventually to engage with national and trade union politics.
 The Barnsley group was formed when local women published an advertisement in a local paper, the Barnsley Chronicle, for a meeting to decide how to best support local striking miners.
 This led to the first, very well attended, meeting of the group and to a national, all-women rally through Barnsley twenty days later on 12 May 1984.
 The march was attended by an estimated 10,000 women.
 On 11 August 1983 the group organised a protest march through London that an estimated 23,000 people joined, including working class women from around the UK and female trade unionists.

 Participants in the NWAPC movement went to Belgium, Holland and France on fund-raising trips and to speak to on trade unionists platforms about the UK miners' strike.
 In the early days of the Barnsley group, women also began their organisational efforts with food kitchens that became community hubs and a point of first contact for women who went on to join the group.
 Women who ran the food kitchen also went on fund-raising trips to neighbouring towns and cities to help finance these initiatives.
 Over the course of the miners' strike, Harper and other women in the Barnsley group received a growing number of invitations to speak at other support groups nationwide.

 The broader support group movement was particularly strong in Wales, where there were 106 groups that were organised from Cardiff, and resulted from exchanges at the first National Women Against Pit Closures conference held at the Northern College in Barnsley on 22 July 1984.
 Later that year, on 10 and 11 November, the National Women's Organisation was formed at a national conference of women's action groups.
 This splinter group within the NWAPC movement aimed to campaign for better education and political representation for working-class women; to develop ties with the NUM and support this organisation in its goals for and beyond the miners' strike to prevent pit closures and promote welfare through education and health in mining communities.
 The group also set out with a published plan to campaign for economic stability and peace within these communities.